`homeboy release`

 • --skip-checks: Skip pre-release lint/test checks

-• --allow-underbump: Override semver guardrail when requested bump is lower than commit-derived recommendation
+• --force-lower-bump: Allow a forced bump lower than the commit-derived recommendation

 Description

-homeboy release executes a component release: bumps version, finalizes changelog, commits, tags, and optionally pushes.
+homeboy release executes component releases: detects or applies a version bump, finalizes generated changelog entries, commits, tags, pushes, and optionally publishes release artifacts.
 Use --dry-run to preview the release plan without making changes.

 sh